randomnetcat/randomnetcat.github.io/portfolio.md

 ### Writeups

-In addition to writing code for report generation,
+In addition to writing code for report generation, I've made a few writeups analyzing data from Agora:
+* [Ruleset Thesis](https://agoranomic.org/ruleset-thesis): 2019 writeup on the dependencies between rules
+* [Assessor Thesis](https://randomcat.org/assessor-thesis): 2021 writeup on voting patterns

 ## Other Things